 Hancock was in Ethiopia in 1983, having been hired by the Ethiopian government to write and produce a coffee-table book extolling that country.
 He was greatly surprised when told that Ethiopia’s Falasha Jews did not exist, and that many people could land in jail, or worse, if he went around photographing such nonexistents.
 Even so, off he went to Axum, deep in the desert, to see the temples and statuary of the Black Jews of Ethiopia.
 What he found was a sect that claimed to have the original Ark of the Covenant.

-For a tour of some of these amazing, mysterious churches, see the video below:
+For a tour of some of these amazing, mysterious churches, see the video below, or visit the Zamani Project website which offers more videos and interactive 3D models: